Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 3. **libc** ("*The C Library*"): It serves as a general purpose wrapper for the System Call API, including extremely common functions like `printf`, `malloc` or `system`.
-Developers are free to call the system call API directly, but in most cases it's MUCH more convenient to use libc.
+Developers are free to call the system call API directly, but in most cases, it's MUCH more convenient to use libc.
 Instead of the extremely common `glibc` (GNU C library) we usually find in more powerful systems, this device uses a version optimised for embedded devices:
 [`uClibc`](https://www.uclibc.org/).
-4. **User Applications**: Executable binaries in `/bin/` and *shared objects* in `/lib/` (libraries that contain functions used by multiple binaries) comprise most of the high level logic.
+4. **User Applications**: Executable binaries in `/bin/` and *shared objects* in `/lib/` (libraries that contain functions used by multiple binaries) comprise most of the high-level logic.
 Shared objects are used to save space by storing commonly used functions in a single location

 #### Bootloader Source Code